henriquepaduelim/StatCat/README.md

 - `branding.json`: snapshot of the source config used during this run.

 Repeat the command with a new JSON file (logo/colors updated) whenever onboarding another club.
 Use `--skip-build` if you only need fresh `.env` files.

+> The build script temporarily overwrites `frontend/src/theme/branding.generated.ts` and `frontend/src/theme/activeTheme.generated.ts`; the originals are automatically restored unless you pass `--persist-theme` or `--persist-branding`.

 ### Local Preview / Brand Assets